 Jackknifing is one of the most notable types of truck accidents because of their potential to cause significant damage.
-A jackknife accident occurs when the cab of a truck becomes parallel with its trailer, typically as a result of a trailer losing control or traveling faster than its can.
+A jackknife accident occurs when the cab of a truck becomes parallel with its trailer, typically as a result of a trailer losing control or traveling faster than it should.
 These accidents are dangerous because they can span multiple lanes of a highway and involve many vehicles.
 Fortunately, these accidents are entirely preventable with the right amount of caution.
 When truck drivers follow these tips, they could prevent a destructive and deadly crash.

 Always Watch for Trailer Swing or Sway